On 27 January Prodrive commemorates the 30th anniversary of its very first event, the Qatar Rally, which it also won with the Porsche 911 SC RS.

-Aston Martin Racing announces its most ambitious programme to date with up to five works cars in the World Endurance Championship (WEC) and at Le Mans.
-The Vantage GTE wins the first round at Silverstone in April and is second at Spa.
+In February, Aston Martin Racing announces its most ambitious programme to date with up to five works cars in the World Endurance Championship (WEC) and at Le Mans.
+The Vantage GTE wins the first round at Silverstone in April and is second at Spa and goes on to win 9 of the 16 GTE Pro and Am races.
+Despite this the team finishes second in the manufacturers' title race bu wins the GTE Am Drivers' title.

-Prodrive develops the MINI RX, based on the MINI WRC, for the Global Rallycross series – its first event is the X Games in Barcelona.
+Prodrive develops the MINI RX, based on the MINI WRC, for the Global Rallycross series – its first event is the X Games in Munich which it wins.
+The MINI wins its first rally championship title in Spain and goes on to win national titles in the Ukraine and the Czech Republic.

-Prodrive grows its composites business in Milton Keynes as its starts a major programme building composite components for a new supercar.
+Prodrive grows its composites business in Milton Keynes as its starts a major £15 million programme building all the bodywork and interios for a new British supercar.
+Prodrive's technology division also designs and manufactures the active rear and front aero system for the same car.

 Dani Sordo takes second place in the MINI WRC at the Monte Carlo Rally, but it is a limited programme of just seven events for the Prodrive WRC Team in the World Rally Championship in 2012.
 Sordo also drives the S2000 spec MINI in Corsica and wins the tarmac event, the first major international event win for the MINI.
 In the final event of the season Sordo sets six fastest stage times at the Rally of Spain proving the MINI WRC to be the fastest car over the final two days.